Karu Jayasuriya: Cabinet minister

 Following the victory of the UNP at the General Elections in 2001, Karu Jayasuriya was appointed Minister of Power and Energy.
 Having inherited a challenging ministry he ensured a continued power supply and commenced reforms of the heavily indebted Electricity Board.
 With President Chandrika Kumaratunga's abrupt dissolution of parliament in April 2004, and the UNP's defeat at the ensuing election, he once again returned to the front benches of the Opposition.
 At the Presidential Elections of 2005, in which Wickremesinghe was the party's candidate, Jayasuriya was named as the nominee for the premiership in the event of the party's success.
 As an unofficial running mate, he traveled widely, actively campaigning for his leader.

 Opposition

 Wickremesinghe narrowly lost the election and following his defeat, there were requests by a section of the party for the leadership to be handed over to Jayasuriya.
-In the meantime, Wickremesinghe and Rajapakse signed a Memorandum of Understanding pledging to co-operate with the peace process.
+In the meantime, Wickremesinghe and Rajapaksa signed a Memorandum of Understanding pledging to co-operate with the peace process.
 Jayasuriya and his supporters insisted on taking a step further and joining the government formally by accepting ministerial office, which was strongly opposed by Wickremesinghe.
 The ensuing power struggle resulted in a bitter and acrimonious war of attrition between the two.